This article first appeared in the October 2011 edition of Industrial Maintenance & Plant Operation, a Manufacturing.net sister publication.

 When I was a general manager of a custom machine manufacturer, I struggled with this problem for years.
 I never made a lot of progress trying to capture key tribal knowledge but, in retrospect, I think I would have approached the problem as follows:

-- Commit to the time.
-Both the downloading of the information and the development of new training programs are much like an apprentice program that will lead to journeymen.
+- Commit to the time -- Both the downloading of the information and the development of new training programs is much like an apprentice program that will lead to journeymen.
 One must accept the fact that it is a long-term investment that may be three to five years.
 As soon as it is practical, it is necessary to appoint the people who are likely to replace the gurus to both learn from their mentors and to get the tribal information onto paper.

 The cost justification is always difficult because you are asking management to invest.
-The costs for the additional labor and training could be in the hundreds of thousands, and it is difficult to pin down in a return-on-investment formula.
+The costs for the additional labor and training costs could be in the hundreds of thousands and it is difficult to pin down in a return on investment formula.
 But the danger of doing nothing is endangering millions of dollars in future sales.
 This problem is not going to be solved by just an aggressive hiring program of new people after the gurus have retired.
 It will take a long time to transfer all of the skills and knowledge needed to replace the baby boomers with most of the tribal knowledge.

 Using Older Workers

 Once you have identified the people who have valuable tribal knowledge or who have skills that are difficult to replace, see how many of them are approaching retirement age.
 The next step is to develop a human resource program to retain and use them.

 - Some older workers may still want to work or may need to work because their retirement benefits are inadequate.
 If they are knowledge gurus, it is wise to develop a staffing strategy to allow them to work part time as employees or on a contractual basis.

 - If their retirement is a defined benefits program that doesn't allow them to be re-employed, then develop an agreement with a separate company to "lease back" the special employees.